shenwei356/kmcp/docs/database.md

     serotype          1

-Building database (all k-mers for profiling):
+Building database (all k-mers, for profiling on short-reads):

     input=gtdb